maniospas/Blombly/docs/basics/iterables.md

 iterators is done automatically when you use the `in` syntactic sugar presented later in this page.

-Throught this page's examples we will also use the typecasting syntax `@value|@func` as a shorthand for `@func(@value)`.
-This is not necessary, but is how Blombly code can be made easily readable.

 ## Lists
 Declare lists by separating values with a comma.
 Access and set